mdfortino/simple-accessible-form/README.md

 # Client-side Validation
 * Add constraint information for the password field (Ex: Password must include one capital letter, one lower case letter, and at least one number.)
-* Check for the username “level” and password of “Access123”.
+* Check for the username “Level” and password of “Access123”.
 * If successful, display an alert informing the user that there was a success.
 Also feel free to redirect to a page with text that says “You have signed in!”
 * If unsuccessful, display an error notifying the user that the username/password combination was not recognized.